archfan/gbs-control/3rdparty/Si5351mcu/README.md

 There is a few routines in the Internet to manage the Si5351 chip, all of them has a few distinct feature set because they use different strategies (different goals) that make them unique in some way.

 My goal is this:

 * Keep it as small as possible (Smallest firmware footprint)
 * Less phase and click noise possible (Playing with every trick possible)
+* Make it as fast as possible (thanks to @birdwes for I2C busrt mode write)

 The main purpose is to be used in Radio receiver projects, so this two mentioned goals are the golden rule.

-Let's list some of goals archeivements and bonuses:
+Let's list some of goals achievements and bonuses:

 **Small firmware footprint:**